SOLID Principles in Rust: A Practical Guide

 “A module should be responsible to one, and only one, actor.”

-This is NOT “do one thing” (that’s for functions).
-SRP is about reasons to change.
+The Single Responsibility Principle is NOT “do one thing” (that’s for functions).
+It is about reasons to change.
 If our module changes because the accounting department wants something AND because the operations team wants something, we’ve got two reasons to change - that’s a violation.

 The Problem: Accidental Coupling